Low-intensity steady-state cardio, more commonly known as LISS training, is far less well known than its counterpart, the HIIT workout.

 Let’s get started.

-- To lose fat through LISS cardio, perform your workouts at low intensity for a long period.
+- To lose fat through LISS cardio, perform your workouts at low intensity for a long period of time.

 - Swimming, rowing, brisk walking, and elliptical are examples of LISS workout routines.

-- Perform at least LISS exercises at least thrice a week for optimal results.
+- Perform at least LISS exercises at least three times a week for optimal results.

 How Does LISS Cardio Burn Fat?